 We begin at Kasteli Kissamos, the westernmost town of the island, and follow the road that leads to Topolia.
 Driving south of the village and somewhat lower than the road level, the entrance to the gorge of Topolia can be seen.
 The landscape is quite rugged and the stream bed full of vegetation; however, passing through the gorge is not particularly difficult, but it still requires about one hour.
 We continue southwards and after a few kilometers we enter a large valley where the "kastanokhoria" (chestnut producing villages) of the Municipality of Inakhori area are situated.

-Driving along the road which leads into the valley we reach Elos, a village built in a verdant landscape with chestnut trees, plane trees and many fruit orchards.
+Driving along the road which leads into the valley we reach Elos, a village built in a verdant landscape with chestnut trees, plain trees and many fruit orchards.

 After Elos, the road continues uphill until a point where it reaches a characteristic small saddle; from there on we drive in a southerly direction.
 The view over the plain of Chryssoskalitissa opens up ahead of us.